awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

-# Creating an Oracle DB Instance and Connecting to a Database on an Oracle DB Instance<a name="CHAP_GettingStarted.CreatingConnecting.Oracle"></a>
+# Creating an Oracle DB instance and connecting to a database on an Oracle DB instance<a name="CHAP_GettingStarted.CreatingConnecting.Oracle"></a>

 The basic building block of Amazon RDS is the DB instance\.
 Your Amazon RDS DB instance is similar to your on\-premises Oracle database\.